HazyResearch/legalbench/tasks/README.md

 The table below provides an overview of the different tasks.

+There are a total of 53 tasks, encompassing 25060 samples.

 Task | Description | Size | License
 ---- | ----------- | -----| -------
 [CUAD_Affiliate License-Licensee](https://github.com/HazyResearch/legalbench/tree/main/tasks/CUAD_Affiliate%20License-Licensee)|Does the clause describe a license grant to a licensee (incl. sublicensor) and the affiliates of such licensee/sublicensor?|208|[CC By 4.0](https://creativecommons.org/licenses/by/4.0/)